World Wide Web: Website

 A website is a collection of related web resources including web pages, multimedia content, typically identified with a common domain name, and published on at least one web server.
 Notable examples are wikipedia.org, google.com, and amazon.com.

 A website may be accessible via a public Internet Protocol (IP) network, such as the Internet, or a private local area network (LAN), by referencing a uniform resource locator (URL) that identifies the site.

-Websites can have many functions and can be used in various fashions; a website can be a personal website, a corporate website for a company, a government website, an organization website, etc. Websites are typically dedicated to a particular topic or purpose, ranging from entertainment and social networking to providing news and education.
+Websites can have many functions and can be used in various fashions; a website can be a personal website, a corporate website for a company, a government website, an organisation website, etc. Websites are typically dedicated to a particular topic or purpose, ranging from entertainment and social networking to providing news and education.
 All publicly accessible websites collectively constitute the World Wide Web, while private websites, such as a company's website for its employees, are typically a part of an intranet.

 Web pages, which are the building blocks of websites, are documents, typically composed in plain text interspersed with formatting instructions of Hypertext Markup Language (HTML, XHTML).
 They may incorporate elements from other websites with suitable markup anchors.
 Web pages are accessed and transported with the Hypertext Transfer Protocol (HTTP), which may optionally employ encryption (HTTP Secure, HTTPS) to provide security and privacy for the user.
 The user's application, often a web browser, renders the page content according to its HTML markup instructions onto a display terminal.

 Hyperlinking between web pages conveys to the reader the site structure and guides the navigation of the site, which often starts with a home page containing a directory of the site web content.
 Some websites require user registration or subscription to access content.
 Examples of subscription websites include many business sites, news websites, academic journal websites, gaming websites, file-sharing websites, message boards, web-based email, social networking websites, websites providing real-time price quotations for different types of markets, as well as sites providing various other services.
-End users can access websites on a range of devices, including desktop and laptop computers, tablet computers, smartphones and smart TVs.
+End users can access websites on a range of devices, including desktop and laptop computers, tablet computers, smartphones, and smart TVs.

 Browser

 A web browser (commonly referred to as a browser) is a software user agent for accessing information on the World Wide Web.
 To connect to a website's server and display its pages, a user needs to have a web browser program.
 This is the program that the user runs to download, format, and display a web page on the user's computer.

-In addition to allowing users to find, display, and move between web pages, a web browser will usually have features like keeping bookmarks, recording history, managing cookies (see below), and home pages and may have facilities for recording passwords for logging into web sites.
+In addition to allowing users to find, display, and move between web pages, a web browser will usually have features like keeping bookmarks, recording history, managing cookies (see below), and home pages and may have facilities for recording passwords for logging into websites.

-The most popular browsers are Chrome, Firefox, Safari, Internet Explorer, and Edge.
+The most popular browsers are Chrome, Safari, Edge, Samsung Internet and Firefox.